motleystate/dabeplech/docs/why_bioapi.rst

-..
-BioAPI
+.. dabeplech

-.. _why_bioapi:
+.. _why_dabeplech:

 ***********
-Why BioAPI?
+Why dabeplech?
 ***********

-The main motivation behind BioAPI is to provide a simple way to query bioinformatics API.
+The main motivation behind dabeplech is to provide a simple way to query bioinformatics API.

 It is also designed in a way to ease any contributions and try to keep its structure as simple as possible.